tanaikech/GeminiWithFiles/old_v1.x.x/README.md

   const g = GeminiWithFiles.geminiWithFiles({ apiKey }); // This is for installing GeminiWithFiles as a library.
   // const g = new GeminiWithFiles({ apiKey }); // This is for directly copying and pasting Class GeminiWithFiles into your Google Apps Script project.

-  const res = g.setFileIds(fileIds, false).uploadFiles();
+  const res = await g.setFileIds(fileIds, true).uploadFiles();
   console.log(res);
 }
 ```

 - The 1st and 2nd arguments of `setFileIds` are String[] (the file IDs on Google Drive) and the boolean, respectively.
 If the 2nd argument is false, the inputted files of file IDs are uploaded as raw data.
 If the 2nd argument is true, the inputted files of file IDs are converted to image data and are uploaded.
-The default of 2nd argument is false.
+- In the current stage (April 26, 2024), the generateContent of Gemini API cannot directly process PDF data.
+So, as the current workaround, PDF data can be processed by converting to image data.
+At that time, this argument is used as `true`.
-- After July 23, 2024, PDF data can be directly used with Gemini API.
+	- On July 23, 2024, I confirmed that PDF data can be directly used with Gemini API.
 So, in the current stage, when you use PDF data, you can use `false` at this method like `setFileIds(fileIds, false)`.

 <a name="setblobs"></a>